acheronfail/pixel-picker/README.md

 #### Extra Overrides or Hidden Settings

-PixelPicker has some experimental overrides that can be toggled via the Terminal (`defaults write ...`, etc).
+In some releases PixelPicker might have some experimental overrides that can be toggled via the Terminal (`defaults write ...`, etc).
 Look under the "Experimental Overrides" section at `PixelPicker` -> `About` for more information.

 ## Questions/Concerns